 While growing from the rhizomatous rootstock, Ceylon Bowstring Hemp has creamy-white wave-like horizontal stripes across its surface.

-Its flowers are pale green and develop up to 2 feet tall if you want to keep them.
+Its flowers are pale green and develop up to 2 feet tall flower stalks if you want to keep them.

 Tips to Care for Sansevieria Plants

 Regardless of the variety, almost all Sansevieria plants are easygoing and thrive with relatively minimal care.

 That said, the plant may begin to exhibit telltale signs like yellowing leaves and stunted growth under care mishaps.